zacw02/dev-skills-activity/README.md

 # Submission
 When you're ready to submit your project:
-1. From the root of your project, run `docker exec dev-activity_db mysqldump craftcms > db.sql`.
-This will export your Craft database to a file that I can import on my local machine to evaluate your work.
-If you make any additional changes to Craft, you'll need to re-run the command the dump the latest version of the database.
+1. On the command line, in the root of your project, run `docker exec dev-activity_db mysqldump craftcms > db.sql`.
-2. Commit all changes and push to Github.
+2. Commit all of your work and push to Github.
-3. Email garrett at rocketmedia dot com letting me know.
+3. Notify me (Garrett) via email that you're ready for me to review your work.